renovatebot/renovate/docs/usage/self-hosted-configuration.md

 If you're using an app token which is _not_ allowed to fork, set this to `false`.

-## forkOrgs
+## forkOrg

 This configuration option lets you choose which organization or account you want repositories forked into when "fork mode" is enabled.

-You may set more than one organization or account.
 This can be handy if you're migrating from user-based forks to organization-based forks.

-If you've set multiple `forkOrgs` then Renovate will:
+If you've set a `forkOrg` then Renovate will:

 1. Check if a fork exists in the preferred organization
-1. If no fork exists in the preferred org: Renovate checks the fallback organizations
+1. If no fork exists in the preferred org: Renovate checks the user's own account (if using PAT)

-Renovate always creates the new fork in the _first_ organization in the `forkOrgs` list.

 ## forkToken